Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: Introduction

 \section{Introduction}

-State machine replication (SMR)~\cite{schneider_implementing_1990} is a technique that equips a service with fault tolerance by replicating the service across multiple servers called \emph{replicas}.
+State machine replication (SMR)~\cite{schneider_implementing_1990,distler_byzantine_2021} is a technique that equips a service with fault tolerance by replicating the service across multiple servers called \emph{replicas}.
 The replicas can reach a consensus on the processing order of the requests using the SMR protocol, thereby ensuring that the replicated service maintains a consistent state among all replicas.
 Consequently, the service continues to operate even when several replicas fail.

-Unlike conventional SMR, which places replicas within a single data center, geographical SMR~\cite{coelho_geographic_2018,moraru_there_2013,yan_domino_2020, Berger2022Aware, Enes2020Atlas} is a specialized form of SMR that distributes replicas across different geographical locations to enhance resilience against disasters.
+Unlike conventional SMR, which places replicas within a single data center, geo-replicated SMR~\cite{coelho_geographic_2018,moraru_there_2013,yan_domino_2020, geopaxos+, Berger2022Aware, Xu2019ElasticRaft, Kostler2023Fluidity, Liu2017LeaderSet, Enes2020Atlas, Eischer2020GuaranteedWrites} is a specialized form of SMR that distributes replicas across different geographical locations to enhance resilience against large-scale disasters.
 Thus, the service can remain operational even if several replicas become inoperative because of major disasters such as earthquakes or tsunamis.

-However, in geographical SMR, the distributed placement of replicas significantly decreases responsiveness, which can be attributed to the increased and unbalanced communication delay resulting from a more significant physical distance between replicas~\cite{numakura_evaluation_2019,Sousa2015,Chiba2023}.
+However, in geo-replicated SMR, the distributed placement of replicas significantly decreases responsiveness, which can be attributed to the increased and unbalanced communication delay resulting from more significant physical distances between replicas~\cite{numakura_evaluation_2019,Sousa2015,Chiba2023}.
 In addition, the consensus of the SMR protocol among geographically distant replicas introduces an additional overhead.

-Researchers have conducted numerous studies to address the responsiveness challenges of geographical SMR and have proposed several geographical SMR protocols\cite{coelho_geographic_2018,moraru_there_2013,yan_domino_2020, Berger2022Aware, Enes2020Atlas}.
-However, each protocol is optimized for different applications, which makes selecting the appropriate SMR protocol from among these developed protocols challenging.
-The responsiveness of the protocols depends on the environment and requirements of the service.
-Further, the environment may change during service operations~\cite{numakura_evaluation_2019,Chiba2023}, thereby affecting the responsiveness.
+Therefore, a service designer needs to select a protocol carefully.